-To minimize the impact of non-native, restricted, and noxious weeds, in the Green Area.
+To minimize the impact of non-native, prohibited noxious, and noxious weeds, in the Green Area.

-The invasion of restricted and noxious weeds in the forested area of Alberta negatively affects the integrity of the ecosystem.
+The invasion of prohibited noxious and noxious weeds in the forested area of Alberta negatively affects the integrity of the ecosystem.
 The invasive weeds alter natural processes and displace organisms that naturally occur in the area.

-Under Alberta statutes, the occupant (or owner if there is no occupant) must destroy all restricted weeds, control all noxious weeds and prevent the spread or scattering of nuisance seeds.
+Under Alberta statutes, the occupant (or owner if there is no occupant) must destroy all prohibited noxious weeds, control all noxious weeds and prevent the spread or scattering of nuisance seeds.

-10.2.1 Forest operators shall follow Alberta's requirements (Directive 2001-06) for weed management in forestry operations (see Appendix 3).
+10.2.1 Forest operators shall follow Alberta's requirements (Directive 2001-06) for weed management in forestry operations.